Grammarly Alternatives: Features & Pricing Table

 This grammar and spelling checker has garnered excellent reviews for its pocket-friendly models and robust features.

 The color code is easy to understand and the recommendations on the screen are easily added with a single click.

 Its settings aren’t as comprehensive as some other tools, but it’s a great addition to any writer's arsenal either way.

 - The Desktop Premium edition detects and corrects errors across most writing platforms including browsers, Outlook, Microsoft Word, and text editors.

 - The Grammar Checker scans text for anomalies such as sentence fragmentation, tense and person shifts, and comma splices.

 - The WhiteSmoke spelling database is managed by the WS community, which constantly updates it with new and outdated terms.

 - WS offers 100+ templates for composing resumes, cover letters, and thank-you notes.

-- All plans, except the Desktop Extension, include a translator that does word-to-word and full-text translation.
+- All plans, except the Desktop Extension, include a translator that does word-to-word and full-text translation for multiple languages.
 It supports 55 languages.

 - For editing online content, you can add the Ginger plugin to Chrome, Safari, or Firefox browsers.

-- You can maintain a personal thesaurus with industry-specific terminology that you don’t want the tool to flag.
+- You can maintain a personal dictionary/thesaurus with industry-specific terminology that you don’t want the tool to flag.

 - If you don’t want to load your system with Ginger plugins, simply visit their website and paste the text you want to edit.
-Note that there’s a limit to characters you can paste.
+Note that there’s a limit to the number of characters you can paste.

 - The Free plan supports 40 languages for translation purposes.